9 Best Climbing Harnesses of 2025

 Rating: 5 out of 5.

-Big wall climbing means you’re basically living in your harness for days.
+Big wall climbing means you are basically living in your harness for days.
 It needs to be comfortable, hold a ton of gear, and be ridiculously overbuilt.

 The Metolius Safe Tech Waldo is exactly that.
 It wins because its features are almost comical.
-The haul loop is rated to hold a small car, and the waistbelt is over 5 inches wide for maximum comfort when you’re hanging at a belay for hours.
+The haul loop is rated to hold a small car, and the waistbelt is over 5 inches wide for maximum comfort when you are hanging at a belay for hours.
+The undisputed king of comfort and safety for multi-day vertical living.

 Sign up to our newsletter!